NenadPantelic/reactive-programming-in-java/spring-webflux-reactive-microservices/webflux-playground/notes.md

 - H2 (SSL/TLS enabled), H2C (clear text)

 - when you create reactive system, try to use reactive libraries for your application!
   - R2DBC, Mongo, Redis, Kafka, Pulsar, ElasticSearch...
   - what if I do not have?
 How to make it reactive?
   ```java
     Mono.fromSupplier(() -> yourlib.invokeMethod())
     ...
     .subscribeOn(Scheduler.boundedElastic()) // very important!
   ```

+##### Summary:

+- use connection pooling to reuse TCP connections between requests
+- to reduce the response size, use gzip compression (for larger requests, since gzip will increase the CPU usage)
+- to reduce the connection setup/overhead use the connection pool with keep-alive
+- HTTP/2 brings multiplexing - requests reuse the same TCP connection
+- the client has to send `Accept-Encoding: gzip` header to accept responses compressed with gzip